timothyvermeiren/brs5-energy/README.md

 The modules above write "live" information into a raw data table, which is further manipulated by the "processing & aggregations" items below.

+Note that **the postgres instance's max open file ulimit has been modified**.
+There are lots of long-lasting connections (from the "agents") that caused postgres to eventually stop accepting new connections after a day or two.
+This was due to the fact that that limit for max number of open files was reached.
+The following changes were applied:

+* Edit the service's unit file to increase the limit.
+The service (in this case) is called `postgresql@12-main.service`.
+* The service uses a generated unit file, so we can "access" it with: `systemctl edit --full postgresql@12-main.service`
+* We set `LimitNOFILE` under `[Service]` to `4096``.

 Processing & aggregations:

 **To be reviewed!** There is probably a more efficient way as we might be better off simply using the same principle as energy providers and keeping 15-minute min/max/avg/sum.
 Or even better, read that from the meter if we can, because it might not be possible for us to accurately calculate this.